 - 1) Laws that restrict exposing one's genitals must be construed to prohibit only non-expressive nudity (e.g., public urination).
-They cannot be used to prohibit nudity as party of a theatrical or dance performance, for example.50 - 2) Nude dancing in bars and taverns cannot be prohibited.51 - 3) Cities cannot restrict the distance between a nude dancer and the audience or the type of attire the dancer must wear.
-52 - 4) Cities can regulate sexual contact between dancers and patrons, but they cannot prohibit touching for the sole reason that it causes arousal.53
+They cannot be used to prohibit nudity as party of a theatrical or dance performance, for example.51 - 2) Nude dancing in bars and taverns cannot be prohibited.52 - 3) Cities cannot restrict the distance between a nude dancer and the audience or the type of attire the dancer must wear.53 - 4) Cities can regulate sexual contact between dancers and patrons, but they cannot prohibit touching for the sole reason that it causes arousal.54 conduct may be sufficiently imbued with elements of communication to fall within the scope of the First and Fourteenth Amendments.") (quotation marks and citations omitted.)

 This area of law has been well developed in the Oregon courts.
 But none of these court-made rules keep a city from prohibiting crimes such as public urination, indecent exposure, or sexual harassment and assault.
-On the other hand, cities should be careful when attempting to regulate adult-oriented entertainment or nudity-centric events such as the Naked Bike Ride54-which would be considered "expressive" and therefore protected.
+On the other hand, cities should be careful when attempting to regulate adult-oriented entertainment or nudity-centric events such as